Raja CA: Early years (1956–1973)

 After the independence of Morocco in 1956, the Royal Moroccan Football Federation is created and therefore replaces one of the twenty-two leagues of the French Football Federation during the time of the French Protectorate which was called Ligue du Maroc de Football.
 In their first season, Raja successfully defeated the Sports Union of Ben Ahmed 4–1, Ennasr of Casablanca 2–0 and finally Olympique Ouezzane 7–0.
 They were thus the first team to enter the first division.
 Kacem Kacemi then retired from his coaching position for personal reasons.
 Raja lost their first match 2–0 in the 1956–57 Botola against Fath Union Sport, but they managed to beat SC Roches Noires in the next leg with the same score.
 The team finished the season in tenth, barely avoiding relegation.
-The following year, thanks to the arrival of Affani Mohamed Ben Lahcen known as "Père Jégo", the club finished fourth.
+The following year, thanks to the arrival of Affani Mohamed Ben Lahcen known as Père Jégo, the club finished fourth.

-During the 1959–1960 season, a huge controversy broke out at the end of the season after the Moroccan federation decided to play a triangular tournament between the first three teams of the tied championship in terms of points while Raja was in the lead on goal difference.
-The club protested this unfair decision and refused to participate.
-They were demoted to third place and a play-off was played between the other two title contenders, AS FAR and KAC Kénitra.
-KAC won the title.

 In the 1964–1965 season, the club finished twelfth and almost got relegated, but they still managed to reach the final of the Throne Cup for the first time in its history, where they faced Kawkab Marrakech on 13 June 1965 at the Stade Mohammed V. KACM won the match 3–1.
 It was the third consecutive coronation of the Merrakchis in the competition, and the first defeat in the final for Raja.
 During this season, the Green Eagles defeated Wydad in the quarterfinals with a score of two to one.
 The team finished the 1966–1967 season in third place in the championship with 65 points.
 Houmane Jarir finished as the top scorer with 18 goals.

 On 14 July 1968, the final of the Throne Cup took place, between Raja and Racing de Casablanca.
 RAC won the title for the first time in its history and the Eagles, still unable to claim their first title, lost 1–0.